SecretFoundation/docs/docs/dev/developing-secret-contracts.md

 Secret Contacts are based on CosmWasm v0.10.

-Check out the [CosmWasm docs](https://docs.cosmwasm.com) as well.
-They are probably more extensive.
+For more information check out the CosmWasm docs [HERE](https://docs.cosmwasm.com).

-Don't forget to go over the [differences between SecretWasm and CosmWasm](#differences-from-cosmwasm).
+Before proceding, we reccomend learning about the differences between SecretWasm and CosWasm [HERE](#differences-from-cosmwasm).

 <details>
   <summary><b>Table of Contents<b></summary>